 - Marine Education and Research Society (MERS)

-MERS is an all-round non-profit super star!
+MERS is an all-around non-profit superstar!
 They conduct important research on cetaceans in the Johnstone Strait, run engaging education programs, and respond to marine mammals in crisis (i.e. ship strikes, entanglement, etc).
 Our guides take MERS’s comprehensive Marine Mammal Naturalist Course as a part of our annual staff training.

-- The Johnstone Strait Killer Whale Interpretative Center Society
+- The Johnstone Strait Killer Whale Interpretive Center Society

 Located in Telegraph Cove, BC, provides visitors with a chance to get up close and personal with full-size whale skeletons!
 Their knowledgeable staff strive to educate visitors about killer whales, humpback whales, and other marine mammals, including information on their biology, habitats and the current threats they face.
-Our guests are encouraged to visit the centre for tours that depart from TC.
-Admissions on us!
+We encourage guests in the area to visit the centre.

 - The Raincoast Foundation

 Leaders in informed advocacy- using science and community engagement to further conservation objectives.
-Campaigns include work protecting habitat and creatures alike, including orcas, bears and wolves on the coast.
+Campaigns include work protecting habitats and creatures alike, including orcas, bears and wolves on the coast.

 RESPONSIBLE PRACTICES WHILE KAYAKING & CAMPING

-In the field, we are committed to conducting ourselves in the most responsible manner possible – this goes above and beyond mere camping practices to include all of the elements below.
+In the field, we are committed to conducting ourselves in the most responsible manner possible – this goes beyond mere camping practices to include all of the elements below.

-- Leave No Trace– We practice minimum impact camping in order to preserve the nature of the coast.
+- Leave No Trace – We practice minimum-impact camping in order to preserve the nature of the coast.
 Human waste is dealt with in the most appropriate manner for the location we’re in, soap use in freshwater lakes and streams is not permitted, and at our campsites, we keep our ‘footprint’ as small as possible by keeping to established tent sites and trails.
-Our food is stored out of the reach of any curious animals so as to not alter their natural behavior.
+Our food is stored out of the reach of any curious animals so as to not alter their natural behaviour.

-- Wild & Free– We respect the wildlife and believe in their right to exist without harassment, and while we treasure all sightings, we maintain a healthy distance.
-We also abide by all whale-watching guidelines and try not to ever disturb wildlife from their normal behavior.
+- Wild & Free – We respect wildlife and believe in their right to exist without harassment, and while we treasure all sightings, we maintain a healthy distance.
+We also abide by all whale-watching guidelines and try not to ever disturb wildlife from their normal behaviour.